openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

 ## Enable the AWS account to use ROSA (one time only)
 1. Visit <https://console.aws.amazon.com/rosa> to enable your account to use ROSA.
-1. Click on the orange "Enable service" button on the right.
+1. Click on the orange "Enable OpenShift" button on the right.

     ![Enable](images/1-enable.png)